 Good to Know about Tsurphu Monastery - Yangpachen Hotspring Trek

 Dates & Costs

-Participants must be in good health and physical fit to be able to spend each day walking around towns, villages and monasteries.
+Participants must be in good health and physically fit to be able to spend each day walking around towns, villages, and monasteries.
 Most of this tour will take place in mountainous terrain between 3600 meters and 5200 meters (11,800 feet to 17,000 feet) above sea level.
-The trek from Tsurphu Monastery to Yangbachen Hotspring is beautiful, but is quite demanding.
+The trek from Tsurphu Monastery to Yangbachen Hotspring is beautiful but is quite demanding.
 You will spend 3 nights in Lhasa for altitude acclimatization before going above 3600 meters.
-Trekking and ascent will be slow and gradual; and every care will be taken to make the journey safe and well attended to.
+Trekking and ascent will be slow and gradual, and every care will be taken to make the journey safe and well attended to.

 Other Important Information: